Kiopp/Dungeon-Crawler-Game/README.md

 # Dungeon Crawler
 Description: We will make a simple dungeon .
 You will click in the environment to navigate, and click on objects to interact.
 While exploring the dungeon you will encounter and fight enemies.
-Find items to make yourself more powerful and survive as long as possible.
+Find and collect items to make yourself more powerful and survive as long as possible.

 Language: We will write in C# using unity.